Introduction

 1. Switzerland

-To qualify, you must be a foreign national, not have worked in Switzerland in the last ten years, and not work there while resident.
-That last condition closes the door for most people straight away.
+To qualify, you must be a foreign national, must not have lived in Switzerland in the past ten years, and must not work there.
+That last condition closes the door for active founders straight away.
+This is a regime for people living from portfolios, disposal proceeds or family capital.

 3. Malta

-Malta sits inside the European Union and runs a non-domicile tax system.
-That combination is rare and genuinely useful.
+Malta sits inside the European Union and operates a remittance-based tax framework.
+That combination is genuinely unusual and where most of its planning value sits.

-The honest part: Malta is small.
-Valletta is beautiful but it isn’t London or Zurich.
-If you need a busy city, you’ll feel that within six months.
-If you want warm weather, the sea, and a slower pace, it works very well.
+Malta is small.
+Valletta is beautiful but it is not London or Zurich.
+For clients who need city energy, that will become apparent within months.
+For those who want warm weather, the sea and a quieter pace alongside real tax efficiency, it works well.

 4. Cyprus

-The physical presence requirement is just 60 days per year.
-The condition is that you can’t spend more than 183 days in any single other country in the same tax year.
-If you split your time across several locations, Cyprus handles that without much friction.
+The 60-day rule is particularly relevant for internationally mobile individuals.
+Residency can be established with 60 days of presence, provided you do not spend more than 183 days in any single other country in the same tax year.
+For people who genuinely split their time, Cyprus handles that without creating friction.

 5. Andorra

 Barcelona is a few hours by road.
-The skiing is good.
-Crime is minimal.
-For someone whose life and business are anchored to southern Europe, the location makes real sense.
+The skiing is serious.
+For clients with business or family ties anchored in southern Europe, the location makes genuine sense.

-Visit for a week before you decide anything.
-Some people love the pace and the mountains.
-Others find a small principality isolating after a year.
+Visit for a week before deciding anything.
+Some people find the pace and the mountains exactly what they wanted.
+Others find a small principality limiting within a year.
+That personal fit matters as much as the tax position.

 6. Isle of Man